Overview

 Click here to read current regulations on use of pot gear

 The North Pacific Management Council recently voted to legalize the use of pot gear in the Gulf of Alaska sablefish fishery.
 The Council took this action at the request of some fishermen who consider pots to be the only effective strategy for stopping whale predation.
 ALFA opposed legalizing pots because most small boats cannot safely fish pots and because lost pots pose a significant hazard to the resource and the longline fleet.
-Although the Council moved ahead with an amendment to allow pots, the Council voted to set lower pot limits for the Southeast and West Yakutat Alaska areas, and will require pots to be removed from the grounds when a vessel operating in these areas delivers fish to a processor.
+Although the Council moved ahead with an amendment to allow pots, the Council voted to set lower pot limits for the Southeast and West Yakutat Alaska areas and will require pots to be removed from the grounds when a vessel operating in these areas delivers fish to a processor.
 The regulations to allow pot gear were formally approved and instituted on March 11, 2017.

 The Council will assess the effects of allowing sablefish pot gear in the Gulf of Alaska in three years.
 The Council is encouraging IFQ holders to work cooperatively to develop protocols for tracking and sharing the location of pots being fished and/or pots left on fishing grounds.